ed-kung/CSUN-Econ-310/docs/notes/consumer-theory-applications.md

 >
 > It can be seen from the diagram that point A has higher utility than point B, so the family will choose the private school option.
 >
-> Since the family chooses private school, removing the public school option wouldn't change the amount of education consumed.
+> Since the family chooses private school regardless, introduction of the public school option doesn't change the amount of education consumed.

 {: .green-callout-title }